-Sea, dunes, endless beach and clear sky...
+Sea, dunes, endless beach, and clear sky...
 Anholt is a pearl of nature with Ørkenen (The Desert), Northern Europe’s largest low heath – which is one of the most distinctive natural areas in Denmark.
-An El Dorado of wild flowers and free birds.
+There is a multitude of wildflowers and free birds.

 There is public access to Ørkenen, a protected area with considerate conservation.
 A distinctive feature of the island is the large population of spotted seals.
 At Totten, Anholt’s easternmost point by Anholt Lighthouse, there is a seal sanctuary, where the seals can be seen at close range from land.

 On Anholt, there is lots of room to freely and easily enjoy the sun and a plunge in the sea along the nearly 25 km long coastline.
-The harbour is frequently visited by pleasure craft, fishing boats and small recreational boats.
-There is much to explore on the more than 22 square kilometres, by foot, mind you, because there is a liberating prohibition against driving on the greater part of the island.
+The harbour is frequently visited by anglers, fishing boats, and small recreational boats.
+There is much to explore on the more than 22 square kilometres, by foot, mind you because there is a liberating prohibition against driving on the greater part of the island.

 Ferry service: From Grenaa (2h.
 45min.)
 Departure once a day, so accommodation is needed.